omar-chaabouni/cows-and-bulls/README.md

 # Cows & Bulls
-A reflexion game that I made individually with Flutter and Firebase.
+A Puzzle game that I made individually with Flutter and Firebase.
 Available on Play store via this link :
 This game was made for my own educational purposes.
 I wanted to do a project so I can put my knowladge into test and use.
 But thankfully it turned out to be a great game.